Cabin explosion kills a dog and leave a man with severe burns | KRDO

 Cabin explosion kills a dog and leave a man with severe burns

-PARK COUNTY, Colo.
-(KRDO)- A Park County man is in the hospital after his cabin exploded.
+PARK COUNTY, Colorado (KRDO) — A Park County man is in the hospital after his cabin exploded.

 “He heard a boom in the back of his room like a big boom.
 So he went to go investigate to see what was going on.
 And he seen that there was like a fire.
 So he went to go get something to try to put it out.
 But at that moment another explosion went off,” said April Gallegos, daughter of the victim.